- Coconut Grove

 - Miami Gardens

-Coconut Grove is a sweet neighborhood that has made a name for itself by being the oldest inhabited neighborhood in the area.
+Coconut Grove is the best neighborhood in Miami thanks to its gorgeous streets and lively ambiance.
+Coconut has made a name for itself by being the oldest inhabited neighborhood in the area.
 It’s a gorgeous area that has attracted a lot of young people in recent years, so you can expect to see many young families and singles in the area.